Snap-In Dentures: How Implant-Supported Dentures Work

 Start by honestly assessing your current denture experience.
 If your traditional dentures work reasonably well – they’re stable, comfortable, and don’t significantly limit your activities – upgrading to implant-supported dentures might not provide enough additional benefit to justify the cost.
 If your dentures slip constantly, you avoid certain foods, or you’re self-conscious in social situations, the improvement could be life-changing.

 Evaluate your bone situation through proper examination and imaging.
 You need adequate bone volume for successful implant placement.
 A CT scan reveals your actual bone condition and eliminates guesswork.
-If you have sufficient bone, implant-supported dentures become feasible.
+If you have sufficient bone, implant-retained dentures become feasible.
 If bone loss is severe, discuss whether grafting makes sense or whether other solutions serve you better.

 Consider your maintenance commitment realistically.
 Implant-supported dentures demand thorough daily cleaning of both the denture and the implant attachments.
 You’ll need regular professional care and periodic component replacement.
 Can you maintain this routine consistently?
 Poor hygiene threatens implant health and reduces the lifespan of attachment components.